synfonia-llc/typescript-7-skill/README.md

 ### Is this the official TypeScript handbook?

 No. It is an Agent Skill: a router plus one-hop references written so a coding agent will probe, open one page, and verify with the project-local compiler.
 Microsoft’s bundled libs, blogs, and VSIX stay under their own licenses.
-This skill does not vendor them.

 ## Validate changes